Fuel JournalBasics & Guides28 min read

 Research on muscle protein synthesis suggests that ~0.25-0.4 g/kg per meal, often ~20-40 g for many adults, spread across the day is an effective approach, especially when protein quality is high.15

-An important nuance often missed online: there is not a hard "ceiling" where extra protein becomes useless.
+A detail often missed online: there is not a hard ceiling where extra protein becomes useless.
 Rather, the muscle-building signal saturates, and additional protein contributes more to whole-body protein balance and may be oxidized more.
 The practical takeaway is still the same: spread protein across meals, especially if you are older, dieting, or trying to maximize lean mass.
+A macro-based meal plan makes this distribution easier to sustain.

 Pre-sleep protein (a small but real optimization)